 SEIKA was founded in 1968 with the intention of providing a progressive, liberal and humanistic alternative to the "production-line" education system of that time.

-SEIKA consists of four faculties: Art, Design, Manga and Humanities, and associated Graduate Schools.
+SEIKA consists of five faculties: Art, Design, Manga, Popular Culture, and Humanities, and associated Graduate Schools.

 Students are currently enrolled as undergraduates (in BA courses), graduate students (in MA and PhD programs), and as research students.